tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 ![rootShell](/assets/{{ imgDir }}/rootShell.png)

-Once we execute the `Invoke-Command` command, our original shell freezes and we obtain a new shell as the `Administrator` user!
+Once we execute the `Invoke-Command` command, the shell freezes and we obtain a new shell as the `Administrator` user!